bilgino/angularforddd/README.md

 Providing REST URIs to related sub resources like `orders/22/addresses/5` isn't mandatory anymore since all related entities have already been included in the payload.
 We should continue to offer no more URIs like `/addresses/5`, as the address resource has no context and isn't bound to a specific business use case!
 As an example, calling `DELETE: /addresses/5 : {address:{id:5}}` may delete the address of an ongoing order process!
-But now here's a question: can an address exists outside an order or customer context and how can we synchronize state transitions between the order and the customer context?
+But now here's some questions: can an address exists outside an order or customer context and how can we synchronize state transitions between the order and the customer context?

 Navigating a resource model and its relationships or complying to use case specific aggregates can have a big impact on the frontend design system!
 For more information about the drawbacks of REST please visit the following website: https://www.howtographql.com/basics/1-graphql-is-the-better-rest/